JTinkers/HttpDo/README.md

-If you've hooked it properly, navigating to `http://localhost:3333/print` should pop a message in the console.
+If you've hooked it properly, navigating to `http://localhost:3333/print` should pop a message into the console.